book cover

 About the Author

-Bruno David (Monash Indigenous Studies Centre, Monash University, Australia) is an archaeologist and Chief Investigator with the Australian Research Council Centre of Excellence for Australian Biodiversity and Heritage.
-He undertakes partnership research on the (hi)story of cultural places with Indigenous communities.
-He has published 17 books and around 300 articles on various dimensions of landscape archaeology.
 Elder Uncle Russell Mullett is the Registered Aboriginal Party Manager for the GunaiKurnai Land and Waters Aboriginal Corporation (GKLaWAC).
-He oversees all cultural research on GunaiKurnai lands and waters for GKLaWAC, including archaeological and palaeoecological research.
+He oversees cultural research on GunaiKurnai lands and waters for GKLaWAC, including archaeological and palaeoecological investigations.
 He currently sits on the board of the Aboriginal Heritage Council, which provides advice to the Victorian State government on all cultural heritage matters.

-Kat Szabó (Pre-Construct Archaeology, UK) is an archaeologist and shell specialist who has worked across the Asia-Pacific region for over twenty years.
+Katherine Szabó (Pre-Construct Archaeology, UK) is an archaeologist and shell specialist who has worked across the Asia-Pacific region for over twenty years.
 She has undertaken, and published widely upon, experimental and fundamental research around the use of shell as a raw material, as well as taphonomic processes acting upon shell.
 She is now based in the UK working primarily in commercial archaeology.

 GunaiKurnai Land and Waters Aboriginal Corporation (GKLaWAC) is the Registered Aboriginal Party that represents the GunaiKurnai people – the Traditional Owners of GunaiKurnai Country in southeastern Victoria, Australia.
 Led by the GKLaWAC Board, they advocate, manage and care for the GunaiKurnai people and Country.
-The research presented in this volume was commissioned by, and produced in partnership with GKLaWAC.
+The research presented in this volume was commissioned by, and produced in partnership with, GKLaWAC.